damartripamungkas/botdexdamar/README.md

 # information
 - language : javascript
 - framework : nodejs
-- is open source : no
+- open source : no
-- is compiled : yes
+- compiled : yes

 # question
 1. is there a monthly fee? no, you only pay once.